mfidino/mfidino.github.io/blog/_posts/2022-2-1-a_simple_static_occupancy_model.md

 ![Comparison of estimated parameter values to the ones that simulated the data from a static occupancy model that uses covariates and an independent Bernoulli parameterization for the observation model.
 All true values are estimated well. ]({{site.url}}/blog/images/stocc03.JPEG#center)

-## Model 4: static occupancy model with covariates an Binomial at the observation level
+## Model 4: a static occupancy model with covariates an Binomial at the observation level

 This model is much simpler to simulate.
 Again, given the sample size we have here and the small number of parameters it does a good job estimating the true values that simulated the data.